AdobeDocs/uxp/src/pages/uxp/reference-js/Modules/uxp/Persistent File Storage/FileSystemProvider.md

 <a name="module-storage-filesystemprovider-getfileforsaving" id="module-storage-filesystemprovider-getfileforsaving"></a>

 ## getFileForSaving(suggestedName, options)
-Gets a file reference suitable for read-write by displaying a "Save" file picker dialog to the user.
+Gets a file reference suitable for read-write.
+Displays a file picker to select a location to "Save" the file.

 If the act of writing to the file would overwrite it, the file picker will prompt the user to confirm before returning a result to you.